wavesgroup/fluid-mechanics-notes/README.md

 # fluid-mechanics-notes

-Notes for Fluid Mechanics (OCE 675) taught at the Rosenstiel School.
+Lecture notes for the Fluid Mechanics course (OCE 575/675) taught at the Rosenstiel School.

-See the [Syllabus](syllabus.md) for the Fall 2024 course information.
+See the [Syllabus](syllabus.md) for the Fall 2025 course information.

 These notes are a work in progress as the lectures progress during the semester.
 They will be near complete as we approach the final exam.